IonicaBizauKitchen/heroku-writings/europe.md

 Today we’re happy to announce Heroku’s Europe region, available in public beta.
-With more than [3 million apps](https://www.heroku.com/) running on our platfrom from developers all over the globe, it's not surprising that we've had high demand for Heroku in more regions of the world.
+With more than [3 million apps](https://www.heroku.com/) running on our platform from developers all over the globe, it's not surprising that we've had high demand for Heroku in more regions of the world.
 After collaborating closely with customers during private beta, we're now ready to offer Heroku services in Europe to all customers as part of a public beta.
 The Europe region runs Heroku applications from datacenters located in Europe, offering improved performance for users in that region.

 ## One Heroku, Two Continents